recommenders-team/recommenders/CONTRIBUTING.md

 ### A first contribution

 For people who are new to open source or to Recommenders, a good way to start is by contribution with documentation.
 You can help with any of the README files or in the notebooks.

+For more advanced users, consider fixing one of the bugs listed in the issues.

 ### Datasets